 This Honor Code supersedes all previous codes of student conduct promulgated by the Law School, shall become effective at the commencement of the Fall 2018 semester, and may be amended at any time with notice provided to the student body.
-[The Honor Code was approved by the Faculty of St. Thomas University College of Law, [The Honor Code was approved by the Faculty of St. Thomas University College of Law, on September 18, 2012.]
+[The Honor Code was approved by the Faculty of St. Thomas University College of Law, on September 18, 2012.]
 Amended July 2018 and August 2019.